-The next revision of IEC 61499 standard places greater emphasis on communication means between technological devices separating the definition of the declaration system of communication segments.
+The next revision of IEC61499 standard places greater emphasis on means of communication between technological devices separating the definition of the declaration system of communication segments.
 In this regard, the communication channels allow a step forward in the implementation of distributed control applications since they release to the application developer of the communication mechanisms between devices.